CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 #### 5: Tolerance for Error

 As stated before, we provided many error throwers with different prompt messages to ensure that the program runs smoothly.
-The clean instructions on the prompts would make sure the that the user would know how to fix error and get back to the program.
+The clean instructions on the prompts would make sure the that the user would know how to fix errors and get back to the program.
 Our team also worked on a wise range of test cases to provide fail safe features.
 Below is the mindmap our team used to run our test cases.

 ![tests](https://cdn.discordapp.com/attachments/891330553146658862/916449679472984125/CSC207_Project_Testing.png)